adaltas/node-csv-docs/src/md/parse/options/skip_records_with_error.md

 ---
-title: Option skip_lines_with_error
+title: Option skip_records_with_error
-navtitle: skip_lines_with_error
+navtitle: skip_records_with_error
-description: Option "skip_lines_with_error" skip to the next line if a parsing error occurred.
+description: Option "skip_records_with_error" skip to the next line if a parsing error occurred.
-keywords: ['csv', 'parse', 'options', 'skip_lines_with_error', 'columns']
+keywords: ['csv', 'parse', 'options', 'skip_records_with_error', 'columns']
 ---

-# Option `skip_lines_with_error`
+# Option `skip_records_with_error`

-The `skip_lines_with_error` option tolerates parsing errors.
+The `skip_records_with_error` option tolerates parsing errors.
 It skips the records containing an error inside and directly go process the next record.

 * Type: `boolean`
 * Optional